New Zealanders emerge from coronavirus lockdown — craving fast food

 “It’s been pretty tough for sure, having zero income,” said Sarah Watson, owner of Deliciosa, a tapas restaurant that experienced a rush on its signature “bang bang cauliflower” when it reopened.

-“Luckily the government did shut everything down.
-It would be much worse to limp on through,” Watson said, adding that her business had received wage subsidies from the government and hadn’t had to lay off any employees.
+“Luckily, the government did shut everything down.
+It would be much worse to limp on through,” Watson said, adding that her business received wage subsidies from the government and did not have to lay off any employees.

-With the move to Level 3, one million people are at work and about 75 percent of the economy is operating again, Ardern said Tuesday.
+With the move to Level 3, 1 million people are at work, and about 75 percent of the economy is operating again, Ardern said Tuesday.

 The engine of New Zealand’s economy — the “primary sector” of products such as dairy and meat, wool and wine — should get up to speed quickly, McDermott said.
 Those industries are able to resume operations fairly easily under the physical distancing guidelines, and New Zealand’s main markets in Asia are beginning to reopen.